nus-cs2103-AY2122S2/tp/docs/team/dannytayjy.md

   * Modified based on the Edit Person feature of the original AddressBook-Level3 code base
   * What it does :
     * The feature edits the details of the employee identified by the index number used in the displayed employee list.
-    * The feature edits the details of all the tasks that are assigned to the said employee to reflect the updated employee.
+    * All tasks that are assigned to the edited employee will be updated to reflect the new changes of the employee.

 * **Delete Employee** : `deleteEmployee` ([#170](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/170), [#182](https://github.com/AY2122S2-CS2103-F11-1/tp/pull/182))
   * Modified based on the Delete Person feature of the original AddressBook-Level3 code base
   * What it does :
     * The feature deletes the employee identified by the index number used in the displayed employee list.
-    * The feature removes the employee from the tasks that has the employee assigned.
+    * All tasks that are assigned to the deleted employee will be updated to remove the employee from the respective tasks.

 * **Edit Task** : `editTask`
   * Modified the feature implemented by team member [Aaron Loke](https://github.com/AY2122S2-CS2103-F11-1/tp/blob/master/docs/team/aaron-ljx.md)